Orthopedic surgery: Modern orthopedics

+In 1887, the Hospital for Special Surgery founded the first orthopedic residency program in the United States.
+Young doctors in training would apply for one-year positions as assistant.
+They became known as residents, a term recognized as a doctor in training.

 Examples of people who aided the development of modern orthopedic surgery were Hugh Owen Thomas, a surgeon from Wales, and his nephew, Robert Jones.
-Thomas became interested in orthopedics and bone-setting at a young age, and after establishing his own practice, went on to expand the field into the general treatment of fracture and other musculoskeletal problems.
-He advocated enforced rest as the best remedy for fractures and tuberculosis, and created the so-called "Thomas splint" to stabilize a fractured femur and prevent infection.
-He is also responsible for numerous other medical innovations that all carry his name: Thomas's collar to treat tuberculosis of the cervical spine, Thomas's maneuvere, an orthopedic investigation for fracture of the hip joint, the Thomas test, a method of detecting hip deformity by having the patient lying flat in bed, and Thomas's wrench for reducing fractures, as well as a so-called "osteoclast" implement to break and reset bones.
+Thomas became interested in orthopedics and bone-setting after establishing his own practice, expanding the field into the general treatment of fracture and other musculoskeletal problems.
+Thomas's collar to treat tuberculosis of the cervical spine, Thomas's maneuvere for assessing hip fracture, and the Thomas test are procedures credited to his innovations.

-Thomas's work was not fully appreciated in his own lifetime.
-Only during the First World War did his techniques come to be used for injured soldiers on the battlefield.
-His nephew, Sir Robert Jones, had already made great advances in orthopedics in his position as surgeon-superintendent for the construction of the Manchester Ship Canal in 1888.
-He was responsible for the injured among the 20,000 workers, and he organized the first comprehensive accident service in the world, dividing the 36-mile site into three sections, and establishing a hospital and a string of first-aid posts in each section.
-He had the medical personnel trained in fracture management.
+Robert Jones was surgeon-superintendent for the construction of the Manchester Ship Canal in 1888.
+He was responsible for the injured among the 20,000 workers, and he organized the first comprehensive accident service in the world.

 He personally managed 3,000 cases and performed 300 operations in his own hospital.
 This position enabled him to learn new techniques and improve the standard of fracture management.
 Physicians from around the world came to Jones' clinic to learn his techniques.
-Along with Alfred Tubby, Jones founded the British Orthopedic Society in 1894.
+Along with Alfred Tubby, Jones founded the British Orthopaedic Association in 1894.